diffblue/cbmc/src/goto-symex/README.md

 This directory contains a symbolic evaluation system for goto-programs.
-This takes a goto-program and translates it to an equation system by traversing the program, branching and merging and unwinding loops as needed.
-Each reverse goto has a separate counter (the actual counting is handled by `cbmc`, see the `–unwind` and `–unwind-set` options).
-When a counter limit is reach, an assertion can be added to explicitly show when analysis is incomplete.
-The symbolic execution includes constant folding so loops that have a constant number of iterations will be handled completely (assuming the unwinding limit is sufficient).
+This takes a goto-program and translates it to an equation system by traversing the program, branching and merging and unwinding loops and recursion as needed.

-The output of the symbolic execution is a system of equations; an object containing a list of `symex_target_elements`, each of which are equalities between `expr` expressions.
-See `symex_target_equation.h`.
+The output of the symbolic execution is a system of equations; an object containing a list of \ref symex_target_equationt::SSA_stept structures, each of which are equalities between \ref exprt expressions.
 The output is in static, single assignment (SSA) form, which is *not* the case for goto-programs.